tigeorgia/Declaration.ge-PDF-Scraper/README.markdown

 to parse the HTML into a Python object.
 What you do with that object is up to you.
 Or to import all reports into a couchdb:

-$ python ./db.py reports/
+$ python ./db.py reports/ka

 db.py will take a directory of HTML (+ PDF) files, parse them (+ build a hash of the PDF files), and load them into a CouchDB database.

+Or to dump directly to CSV (pipe-delimited):
+$ python ./file_output.py reports/ka

 CSV
 ---
-You can directly export to CSV using file_export.py, a few tools are provided to export the contents of a CouchDB database to CSV.
+You can directly export to CSV using file_export.py (see above), and a few tools are provided to export the contents of a CouchDB database to CSV.

 Edit variables HOST and DB in couchctl to connect to your couchdb.
 Then install the design document for CSV export into the database (once!):